-So… have you heard about Sleep Divorce?
-It’s the phrase on the tip of every sleep blogger’s tongue this week and is essentially being defined as the amicable relegation of long-term bed mates to separate rooms, all in the name of saving their relationship.
+So… have you heard about sleep divorce?
+It’s been a phrase on the tip of every sleep blogger’s tongue and is essentially defined as the amicable relegation of long-term bedmates to separate rooms, all in the name of saving their relationship.

 The answer for many seems to be a resounding yes.

-“It works for a lot of reasons, the most obvious being that we both get more sleep,” wrote sleep divorcee Daryl Austin in an op-ed for the LA Times last week.
+“It works for a lot of reasons, the most obvious being that we both get more sleep,” wrote sleep divorcee Daryl Austin in an op-ed for the LA Times in March 2018.
 “I’m a restless sleeper, prone to snoring too.
 My wife gets much better sleep without me by her side — as she’s reminded every time we go on a vacation together.”

 “Because I have time and space to myself, and because I get the sleep my body needs every night, I’m a far more patient and attentive husband and father than I would be otherwise,” he continued.
 “I’m also much more productive at work and, I suspect, more enjoyable to be around than I would be if I was a tired mess all the time.”